The Best Travel T-Shirts: Pack These Tees for Your Next Trip

 You can wear travel t-shirts longer than other shirts, meaning you can pack fewer total shirts.
 The less you pack, the easier it is to travel in just a carry on.

-If you have a shirt that you can wear multiple times without washing it (and nobody thinks you smell terrible) you have a great travel shirt.
-But wearability is just the most important feature of a travel t-shirt.
-Here are the other 6 things I look for in every single travel t-shirt I own (and you should too).
+If you have a shirt that you can wear multiple times without washing (and without smelling terrible), you have a great travel shirt.
+But re-wearability is just the most important feature of a travel t-shirt, but it’s not the only factor.
+There are a few other considerations that go into choosing the best shirt for your travels.

 What To Look for in a Travel T-Shirt

 Cutting and sewing a t-shirt is pretty simple.
 The magic is in the material and the fit.
 When you’re shopping for a travel tee, focus on the fabric.